B0neShAd0w/Hacktoria/Lost Down Under.md

 ![Screenshot 2022-11-30 130120](https://user-images.githubusercontent.com/117080369/204879160-c3624a20-1c20-4cc8-aee7-5f81ddf433ca.png)

-Let's view More Locations and zoom in a bit on Melbourne area.
+Let's view More Locations and zoom in a bit on the `Melbourne area`.

 ![Screenshot 2022-11-30 130634](https://user-images.githubusercontent.com/117080369/204879286-06b4a39e-176e-4740-a659-685812333a3c.png)

-Let's enter each one into Street View and try to find a match, we know that the supplied image contaings Traffic Lights, so any that don't have any traffic lights near can be skipped, after working through most of the list we find a match - Vinnies Sunshine
+Let's enter each one into `Street View` and try to find a match, we know that the supplied image contaings `Traffic Lights`, so any that don't have any traffic lights nearby can be skipped, after working through most of the list we find a match - Vinnies Sunshine

 ![Screenshot 2022-11-30 125414](https://user-images.githubusercontent.com/117080369/204879559-b96a85cf-6e62-43fd-907b-3d6e8b4b23a6.png)